Renting a chair in a hair salon: Pros & cons

-For the hairdresser, renting a chair in a hair salon can be an attractive option for many of the same reasons that self-employment.
-Namely, you’re likely to be able to work flexibly and you’ll keep more of the income money that your business brings in.
+For the hairdresser, renting a chair in a hair salon can be an attractive option for many of the same reasons that self-employment offers.
+Namely, you're likely to be able to work flexibly and you'll keep more of the income money that your business brings in.

-On top of this, working in a salon as opposed to on the move can help you to maintain a daily working schedule.
-It could help you to save on transport costs as well.
-So may also be able to work more efficiently, as you’ll no longer be losing any valuable time travelling between appointments.
+On top of this, working in a salon as opposed to on the move, can help you to maintain a daily working schedule.
+It could also help you to save on transport costs and enable you to work more efficiently, as you'll no longer be losing valuable time travelling between appointments.

 Are there any downsides?

 As with the advantages, many of the downsides of renting a chair in a hair salon are similar to those of self-employment on the whole.

 You’ll lose the most important benefits of being an employee, such as a regular salary, holiday and sick pay, as well as any other perks that you might have in your current job.